Keegan & Tristen Kozinski

 the bone ships High-fantasy book review I liked the high-fantasy book Bone Ships.
 The world building is strong with both original ideas, excellent cultural immersion/creativity, and a clear, enjoyable aesthetic which as best as I can describe feels like a mixture of Norse and Polynesian with some original elements sprinkled in.
 The […]

-CROOKED LADDER book review
+CROOKED LADDER fantasy book

 cover for high-fantasy novel the crooked ladder by c.r. bracher